 The Development Contributions Policy was amended through the Long Term Plan 2015-2025 to incorporate legislative changes and increase charges by 18% overall.
 Estimates for future development contributions are incorporated in this Annual Plan under the new charge, and are projected to provide \$3.9 million income to Council.

-It is likely that we will need to review the Development Contributions Policy prior to the development of the next Long Term Plan.
+We have decided to review the Development Contributions Policy prior to the development of the next Long Term Plan.